-Electricity

-Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Electricity Repair category 1 Notes We understand the property was fully rewired in 2012 and any documentation should be obtained in this regard.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.